joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 related to multiple records of a different type—should be divided among different tables.
 For example, suppose you want your address book application to store multiple phone numbers for each friend; this is a one-to-many relationship.
-The “friends” table would contain all the personal information for each friend.
-A separate “phone numbers” table would contain all the phone numbers for all the friends.
+The "friends" table would contain all the personal information for each friend.
+A separate "phone numbers" table would contain all the phone numbers for all the friends.

 In addition to storing the data about friends and phone numbers, each table would need a piece of data to keep track of the relationship between the two tables—to match individual friend records with their phone numbers.
 This data is known as a primary key—a unique identifier that distinguishes each row in a table from other rows in that table.
-The primary key can be a “natural key,” meaning it’s one of the items of data that naturally distinguishes each record in a table.
-In the “friends” table, if you knew that none of your friends share a birth date, you could use the birth date column as the primary key (a natural key) of the “friends” table.
-If there isn’t a natural key, you would create a separate primary key column such as a “friend id” —an artificial value that the application uses to distinguish between rows.
+The primary key can be a "natural key," meaning it's one of the items of data that naturally distinguishes each record in a table.
+In the "friends" table, if you knew that none of your friends share a birth date, you could use the birth date column as the primary key (a natural key) of the "friends" table.
+If there isn't a natural key, you would create a separate primary key column such as a "friend id" —an artificial value that the application uses to distinguish between rows.

 Using a primary key, you can set up relationships between multiple tables.
-For example, suppose the “friends” table has a column “friend id” that contains a unique number for each row (each friend).
-The related “phone numbers” table can be structured with two columns: one with the “friend id” of the friend to whom the phone number belongs, and one with the actual phone number.
-That way, no matter how many phone numbers a single friend has, they can all be stored in the “phone numbers” table and can be linked to the related friend using the “friend id” primary key.
+For example, suppose the "friends" table has a column "friend id" that contains a unique number for each row (each friend).
+The related "phone numbers" table can be structured with two columns: one with the "friend id" of the friend to whom the phone number belongs, and one with the actual phone number.
+That way, no matter how many phone numbers a single friend has, they can all be stored in the "phone numbers" table and can be linked to the related friend using the "friend id" primary key.
 When a primary key from one table is used in a related table to specify the connection between the records, the value in the related table is known as a foreign key.
 Unlike many databases, the AIR local database engine does not allow you to create foreign key constraints, which are constraints that